QuantEcon/lecture-python.myst/lectures/finite_markov.md

 ```{index} single: Markov Chains; Calculating Stationary Distributions
 ```

-As discussed above, a given Markov matrix $P$ can have many stationary distributions.
+As discussed above, a particular Markov matrix $P$ can have many stationary distributions.

 That is, there can be many row vectors $\psi$ such that $\psi = \psi P$.

 In fact if $P$ has two distinct stationary distributions $\psi_1,
-\psi_2$ then it has infinitely many, since in this case, as you can verify,
+\psi_2$ then it has infinitely many, since in this case, as you can verify,  for any $\lambda \in [0, 1]$

 $$
 \psi_3 := \lambda \psi_1 + (1 - \lambda) \psi_2
 $$

-is a stationary distribution for $P$ for any $\lambda \in [0, 1]$.
+is a stationary distribution for $P$.

-If we restrict attention to the case where only one stationary distribution exists, one option for finding it is to try to solve the linear system $\psi (I_n - P) = 0$ for $\psi$, where $I_n$ is the $n \times n$ identity.
+If we restrict attention to the case in which only one stationary distribution exists, one way to  finding it is to solve the system

+$$
+\psi (I_n - P) = 0
+$$ (eq:eqpsifixed)

+for $\psi$, where $I_n$ is the $n \times n$ identity.

-But the zero vector solves this equation, so we need to proceed carefully.
+But the zero vector solves system {eq}`eq:eqpsifixed`,  so we must proceed cautiously.

-In essence, we need to impose the restriction that the solution must be a probability distribution.
+We want to impose the restriction that $\psi$ is  a probability distribution.

 There are various ways to do this.

-One option is to regard this as an eigenvector problem: a vector
+One option is to regard solving system {eq}`eq:eqpsifixed`  as an eigenvector problem: a vector
 $\psi$ such that $\psi = \psi P$ is a left eigenvector associated with the unit eigenvalue $\lambda = 1$.

 A stable and sophisticated algorithm specialized for stochastic matrices is implemented in [QuantEcon.py](http://quantecon.org/quantecon-py).

-This is the one we recommend you to use:
+This is the one we recommend:

 ```{code-cell} python3
 P = [[0.4, 0.6],